 18.1.
 Source data

 EU-SILC combines survey and administrative data.
-Most countries use survey and administrative data combined; others use only survey data (e.g., Czechia, Germany, Greece, Luxembourg, Hungary, Poland, Portugal, Romania and Slovakia).
+Most countries use survey and administrative data combined; others use only survey data (e.g. Czechia, Germany, Greece, Luxembourg, Hungary, Poland, Romania and Slovakia) (for more information, please see Annex 6 – EU-SILC data sources used).

-The Framework Regulation calls for the selection of nationally representative probability samples.
-The data are to be based on a nationally representative probability sample of the population residing in private households within the country, irrespective of language, nationality, or legal residence status.
+The EU regulation 2019/1700 requires nationally representative probability samples to be selected.
+The data are to be based on a nationally representative probability sample of the population residing in private households within the country, irrespective of language, nationality or legal residence status.

-All private households and all persons aged 16 and over within the household are eligible for the operation.
-Persons living in collective households and in institutions are generally excluded from the target population.
+All private households and all persons aged 16 and over within the household are eligible.
+Persons living in collective households or institutions are generally excluded from the target population.

 18.1.1.
 Sampling Design

-Following IESS regulation, starting from 2021 onwards, Eurostat recommends using at least a four-year rotational design.
-Belgium, Bulgaria, Ireland, Italy, Netherlands, and Sweden are using a six-year rotation design (please see table 5 in Annex 5).
-The sampling frame as well as the methods of sample selection should ensure that every individual and household in the target population is assigned a known probability of selection that is not zero.
+Pursuant to the IESS regulation, starting from 2021 onwards, Eurostat has recommended using at least a four-year rotational design.
+Belgium, Bulgaria, Ireland, Italy, the Netherlands and Sweden are using a six-year rotation design (please see Table 5 in Annex 5).
+The sampling frame and the methods of sample selection should ensure that every individual and household in the target population is assigned a known probability of selection that is not zero.

 18.1.2.
 Sampling unit

-The sampling unit can be the address/dwelling, the household, or the individual, in accordance with the design chosen by the country.
-In case of a sample of dwellings /addresses, if more than one household shares the same dwelling, dwellings must be regarded as clusters of households.
-Households are clusters of individuals and all members aged 16 and over at the end of the income reference period of a selected household are eligible for inclusion in the sample.
-Countries that carry out a sampling of individuals, instead, only select persons of age 16 and over and the household is defined as the household of which the selected person is a member at the beginning of the survey.
-Denmark, Iceland, Finland, the Netherlands, Slovenia, Sweden, and Norway select a sample of individuals, while thirteen countries (Czechia, Germany, Spain, France, Croatia, Latvia, Luxembourg, Hungary, Austria, Poland, Portugal and Romania) select a sample of dwellings or addresses.
+The sampling unit can be the address/dwelling, the household or the individual, according to the design chosen by the country.
+When a sample of dwellings/addresses is drawn, and more than one household shares the same dwelling, the dwelling is treated as a cluster of households.
+Households are clusters of individuals, and all members of a selected household aged 16 and over at the end of the income reference period are eligible to be included in the sample.
+Countries that sample individuals, on the other hand, select only persons aged 16 and over, and the household is defined as the household of which the selected person is a member at the beginning of the survey.
+Denmark, Iceland, Finland, the Netherlands, Slovenia, Sweden and Norway select a sample of individuals, while 13 countries (Czechia, Germany, Spain, France, Croatia, Ireland, Latvia, Luxembourg, Hungary, Austria, Poland, Portugal and Romania) select a sample of dwellings or addresses.
 The remaining countries selected a sample of households.
 More information is reported in the national quality reports.

 18.1.3.
 Sampling frame